Drag harrow

 A drag harrow, a type of spring-tooth harrow, is a largely outdated type of soil cultivation implement that is used to smooth the ground as well as loosen it after it has been plowed and packed.
 It uses many flexible iron teeth usually arranged into three rows.
-It has no hydraulic functionality and has to be raised/adjusted with one or multiple manual levers.
+It has no hydraulic functionality and has to be raised and adjusted with one or multiple manual levers.
 It is a largely outdated piece of farm equipment, having been replaced by more modern disc harrows and hydraulically operated field cultivators.

 Uses

 A drag harrow is used to loosen and even out soil after it has been plowed and packed.
 It pulls up large rocks which may then be picked up manually and put in the tractor's stone box to remove from the field.
 The drag harrow also kills some weeds that may be present, but it is not very efficient in doing so due to its highly flexible teeth, hence it is not one of its primary functions.